Mental Health & Quitting: Depression, Anxiety, and Recovery

 Read our full medical disclaimer →The Part Nobody Warns You About

-I don’t mean that metaphorically.
-I mean that somewhere around day 4, I found myself crying in a grocery store parking lot for no identifiable reason.
-I wasn’t sad about anything specific.
-I wasn’t missing cigarettes in that moment.
-I was just… broken open.
-Like someone had removed a layer of emotional armor I didn’t know I was wearing.
+I didn’t know this when I quit.
+Around day 4, I found myself crying in a grocery store parking lot for no identifiable reason.
+Not sad about anything specific.
+Not consciously missing cigarettes in that moment.
+Just broken open, like someone had removed a layer of emotional armor I didn’t know I was wearing.

-If you’re going through this right now — if you’re two weeks into quitting and wondering why you feel worse than when you smoked — this article is for you.
-You’re not broken.
-You’re not weak.
-And what you’re experiencing has a name, a neurological explanation, and an endpoint.
+If you’re two weeks in and wondering why you feel worse than when you smoked, this article is for you.
+What you’re experiencing has a name, a neurological explanation, and an endpoint.

 The Paradox: Smoking, Depression, and Anxiety